-My research program will aims to explore new aspects of prebiotic and Titan-like aerosols and their importance both in interpreting data from missions, such as Cassini-Huygens, and in understanding how biological molecules may form in abiotic environments.
-This will be accomplished through three interconnected research topics:
+My research program will aim to explore new aspects of prebiotic aerosols and their importance both in interpreting data from missions, such as Cassini-Huygens and New Horizons, and in understanding how biological molecules may form in abiotic environments.
+This will be accomplished through several research topics: